How does your baby let you know what is interesting?

-Imagine that he is pointing at a balloon that a child is holding.
-Think about what you could say?
+Imagine that your little one is pointing at a balloon that a child is holding.
+Think about what you could say or sign?

 Let's practice with more clips of moms, dads and babies.
 In each of the videos, you will see the "do's" in action.
 Can you pick them out?
 Each of the parents does a nice job of commenting on the baby's idea or action.
 You can practice by observing what the parent said and thinking about how it related to the baby's interest.

 In the movie above, Mom notices that her little girl wants to get the lid off the shape sorter, but it is hard for Signe.
 Mom stays with Signe's interest and asks her if she needs help.
 She offers her another try and encourages her.
 Because Signe is still interested, mom makes the task a little easier for her and offers for her to try again and offers praise when Signe succeeds.
 Mom takes cues from Signe's reaching, grabbing, and intense looking.
 She is responsive to Signe's interest and she also supports Signe to try a new skill.